Now that Derek Chauvin has been convicted, here’s what happens next

 Last July, lawyers representing George Floyd’s family filed a federal civil rights lawsuit against Chauvin, the city of Minneapolis, and three other former officers who allegedly contributed to Floyd’s murder — Tou Thao, Thomas Lane, and J. Alexander Kueng.
 The suit alleges that these former officers used “excessive and deadly force in violation of the Fourth Amendment of the United States Constitution, and clearly established law.”

-The city agreed to settle this case for an eye-popping $27 million last month, but the suit against the four former officers remains live.
+The city agreed to settle this case for $27 million last month, but the suit against the four former officers continues.

 Realistically, it’s not clear how much money is actually at stake in the suit against the ex-cops.
 It’s unlikely that any of these four individuals has deep pockets, especially after they have all hired legal counsel to defend them in criminal trials.
 But this civil suit could provide additional vindication for Floyd’s family.